trustedlogin/Remove-Dashboard-Access/readme.txt

 A full list of capabilities and their associated roles can be found here: http://codex.wordpress.org/Roles_and_Capabilities

+<strong>Contribute to RDA</strong>

+This plugin is in active development <a href="https://github.com/DrewAPicture/remove-dashboard-access" target="_new">on GitHub</a>.
+If you'd like to contribute, pull requests are welcome!

 == Installation ==

 1. Upload `remove-wp-dashboard-access.php` to the `/wp-content/plugins/` directory